appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbox.md

     It can be used to set the custom highlight settings.
 You can read the `Elasticsearch` docs for the highlight options at [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html).

 -   **categoryField** `string` [optional]
-    Data field which has the category values mapped.
+    Data field whose values are used to provide category specific suggestions.

 -   **categoryValue** `string` [optional]
     This is the selected category value.
 It is used for informing the search result.